Backends¶

 Setup:

-- Create GCS bucket
+1. Create GCS bucket

-- Set up credentials in
+2. Set up credentials (e.g. firestore.json in project root)

-keys/ - Configure bucket name in config
+3. Configure bucket name in config

 Custom Backends¶